-Thiago Santos sold to Gremio – 3rd Degree
+No joke – Thiago Santos sold to Gremio – 3rd Degree

 FC Dallas acquired Santos from Brazilian first-division side Palmeiras on a permanent transfer on Dec.
 5, 2019.
 He appeared in 22 overall matches for FC Dallas.

-At the age of 31 getting a transfer fee reported in the neighborhood of $1 million dollar is probably good business even if Santos did lead the league in duels won last year.
-There were moments when the player broke down from the heat, workload, or just age.
+At the age of 31 getting a transfer fee reported in the neighborhood of $1 to $1.5 million dollars is probably good business even if Santos did lead the league in duels won last year.
+There were moments in 2020 when the player broke down from the heat, workload, or just age.

 Edwin Cerrillo, Bryan Acosta, or Tanner Tessmann are the most likely players to fill the vacated starting holding mid spot.